JvanKatwijk/qt-dab/README.md

 NEW FEATURES
 ----------------------------------------------------------------------------

+If available, the frequency in the FM band on which the service can be heard, is given in the TechnicalData widget.

 As known, DAB transmissions are brought to you by more than one transmitter, a so-called Single Frequency Network.
 Since I am always curious which transmitters "contribute" to the